-Such a conception of psychosis is not meant to undermine the real pain and mental illness of psychotics, nor is it meant to valorize a slippery alter-ego such as Deleuze and Guattari’s anti-Oedipus who refuses to play by society’s rules.
-Rather, it is meant to show how thinking outside the paternalistic order, whether in Wollstonecraft’s or our own time, might both appear and be necessarily insane when it locates its transformations of ontology as a reality-, or Real-yet-to-come.
+Such a conception of psychosis is not meant to undermine the real pain and mental illness of psychotics, nor is it meant to valorize a slippery alter ego such as Deleuze and Guattari’s anti-Oedipus who refuses to play by society’s rules.
+Rather, it is meant to show how thinking outside the paternalistic order, whether in Wollstonecraft’s or our own time, might both appear and be necessarily insane when it locates its transformations of ontology as a reality- or Real-yet-to-come.
 More specifically, we can define Wollstonecraft’s new materiality as a delusion of feminine jouissance that works by entangling human and nonhuman, a transformation that brings into being something more than an ontology that occurs “after” the human.
 This psychosis is, rather, the hallucination of alchemical magic and science, the literal exchange between human and nonhuman, the organic and inorganic that transforms them both.
 It breaks us free from the ideologies and binaries, especially the gender binaries that Lacan was attempting to move beyond in Seminar XX, by imagining an (impossible) jouissance, a pleasure and excess that does not route its pleasure through a gendered or sexed other.
 The delusion of posthuman, mutual jouissance concocts a self-fulfilling fantasy that imagines the ability to change planetary ontologies into a much more free-flowing, nonbinary world.
-Here, the binary becomes the symbolic ghosting of those structures that were determined by gender—including humanism, anthropocentrism, sexism, and even, as Claire Colebrook suggests her essay in Anthropocene Feminisms, modern capital.
+Here, the binary becomes the symbolic ghosting of those structures that were determined by gender—including humanism, anthropocentrism, sexism, and even, as Claire Colebrook suggests in her essay in Anthropocene Feminisms, modern capital.

 Wollstonecraft’s brief moments of dispersed, flowing excrescence in The Vindication serve as foreplay that finally climaxes in the varied endings of Maria; or the Wrongs of Woman and, more expansively, in Letters Written during a Short Residence.
-That novel offers us a view into her most closely-thought account of madness, set as it is in an asylum, and can help us draw the terms of Wollstonecraft’s debate about non-phallic jouissance as a form of psychosis.
+The novel offers us a view into her most closely-thought account of madness, set as it is in an asylum, and can help us draw the terms of Wollstonecraft’s debate about nonphallic jouissance as a form of psychosis.
 Our introduction to Maria is precisely one at the border of hysteria and psychosis:

 One recollection with frightful velocity following another, threatened to fire her brain, and make her a fit companion for the terrific inhabitants, whose groans and shrieks were no unsubstantial sounds of whistling winds, or startled birds, modulated by a romantic fancy, which amuse while they affright; but such tones of misery as carry a dreadful certainty directly to the heart.
 What effect must they then have produced on one, true to the touch of sympathy, and tortured by maternal apprehension!
-(161-62)
+(161–62)